LaunchCodeEducation/lchs/src/chapters/how-programs-work/trinket.rst

 name your project, then use the *Save* button.

 .. figure:: figures/name-trinket.png
-   :alt: Screenshot of a new trinket, with an arrow pointing out how to name it.
+   :alt: A new trinket, with an arrow pointing out how to name it.
    :width: 70%

    Name your new project!